Evolution of cooperation in networks with well-connected cooperators: Discussion

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-Josefine Bohr Brask was funded by a Postdoctoral Internationalisation Fellowship from the Carlsberg Foundation.
-Jonatan Bohr Brask was supported by the Independent Research Fund Denmark.
-We thank Tim Fawcett, Andrew Higginson, and Sylvia Dimitriadou for helpful comments on an earlier version of the manuscript.
+This research was supported by a grant from the Carlsberg Foundation (grant number: CF20-0663) to Josefine Bohr Brask, and a grant from the Independent Research Fund Denmark (grant number: 7027-00044B) to Jonatan Bohr Brask.
+We thank Sylvia Dimitriadou, Tim Fawcett, and Andrew Higginson for helpful comments on an earlier version of the manuscript.

 \onecolumngrid